b04901014/waveglow-tensorflow/README.md

 The *metadata.csv* described in *src/hparams.py* is as the following format:
 ```
-Audio Directory|Text only for notation|True Text
+Audio Name without extension|Text only for notation|True Text
 ```

 Example: